haf/Flotten/README.md

 also plan to do some work to allow remote communication between actors as to make the whole thing more realistic.

+Large TODOs:

+ * The Log
+ * Complete AppendEntries for all states
+ * Complete leader state and all that the leader state means.

 ### Moving parts:

  * Each RaftActor, in Raft.fs